eclipse-archived/ceylon-lang.org/README.md

 Any change will be automatically picked up except for `_partials` files, `_base.css` and sometimes new blog entries.

+### How to also add the spec and ceylondoc pages

+Use `./build-site.sh`.
+This will clone the spec, language and compiler repos and build the appropriate artifacts before pushing them to the site.

+Note that this process is a bit slow but you only need to do it if the spec or the language have changed or if you have deleted the website.

 ### If your changes are not visible...